APPOINTMENTS

 BOOK MANUSCRIPT

 “Immoral Traffic:” An Ethnography of Law, NGOs, and the Governance of Prostitution in India.
-Under contract with Cambridge University Press, Cambridge Studies in Law and Society.
+Forthcoming with Cambridge University Press, Cambridge Studies in Law and Society.

 PRINT PUBLICATIONS